Learn how to build an iOS application that can claim an mDoc via OID4VCI

 andcredentials

-properties and present this information for the user to review. -
+properties and present this information for the user to review.
+Once an application has discovered a credential offer, the user is navigated to thecredentialOfferView

-// Claim Credential - Step 3.4: Display Credential offer
+under the// Claim Credential - Step 3.3: Display Credential offer

 -

-Run the app, select the Scan Credential Offer button and scan the following QR code (also provided at the top of this tutorial):
+Run the app, select the Scan Credential Offer button and scan the following QR code:

 You should see a result similar to the following:

-As the user scans the QR code, the wallet displays the Credential offer details.
+As the user scans the QR code, the application displays the credential offer details.

 Obtain user consent and initiate credential issuance

-The next (and final!) step is to build the capability for the user to accept the credential offer based on the displayed information.
-This should then trigger issuing the credential and storing it in the wallet.
+The next (and final!) step is to build the capability for the user to accept the credential offer.
+This should then trigger issuing the credential and storing it in the application storage.

 retrieveCredentials